 - Their position allows for daily cleaning through brushing or other oral hygiene practices

-When you jaw does not have enough space to accommodate the growth of the wisdom teeth, the teeth get impacted.
+When your jaw does not have enough space to accommodate the growth of the wisdom teeth, the teeth get impacted.
 An impacted wisdom tooth eventually has to be extracted.

 Should I get them as early as possible?

 Many dentists recommend removing wisdom teeth well before they fully emerge.
-However, research is showing that it’s better to remove wisdom tooth at late-teen years or around age of 18.
-This allows the jaw bone to be fully developed.
-Pre-mature extraction can lead to smaller jaw line.
+However, research is showing that it’s better to remove wisdom teeth at late-teen years or around the age of 18.
+This allows the jawbone to be fully developed.
+Pre-mature extraction can lead to a smaller jawline.

 In certain scenarios, with the wisdom tooth growing in a misaligned manner, it can lead to unfavorable or painful symptoms.
-Following are the conditions in which a wisdom tooth extraction becomes critical:
+The following are the conditions in which a wisdom tooth extraction becomes critical:

 - consistent pain